Starkscan

 Use the TypeScript SDK when you want typed Starkscan reads in application code without rebuilding the HTTP contract yourself.

-Current label: alpha.
-The package wraps certified and beta REST routes, and the published alpha has passed live hosted status smoke.
-It remains alpha until publishing controls and public-source metadata are complete.
-Use the same STARKSCAN_API_KEY and /api base that REST, CLI, and hosted MCP use.
+Target label: stable.
+The npm latest tag resolves to 0.1.2, wraps certified and beta REST routes, and has passed the public-client smoke against https://api.starkscan.co.
+Use the same STARKSCAN_API_KEY and hosted API base that REST, CLI, and MCP launcher flows use.

 For npm package provenance, Socket links, and exact-version pinning rules, use Package trust.